 After your baking course and a few dozens ‘almost there’ works of art, you will be ready to peddle your wares and start growing your customer base.
 Set up a website or a Facebook Fan page and start taking orders from friends and relatives for the weekends delivery!
 If you are good, positive word of mouth will spin off and you will soon have sizeable following!
 You can also think about supplying cakes to cafes or eventually setting one up yourself!

 Be prepared to start baking from Thursday evenings and the possibility of activating your family members from Fridays to pull off last minute orders.

 Yes, you can have your cake and eat it.

 3. Chef —-> Restaurant / Cafe / Hawker Stall Owner

 Becoming a chef isn’t for everyone.
 You have to deal with long hours, bad pay, burning, cutting, yelling and an absurd amounts of stress.
 But if you love to put on great dinners, learn to taste flavours you never noticed before and feel fulfilled when you see folks enjoy your cooking then all that shit is worth it!

 Shatec offers WSQ courses in Culinary Arts that provide you with the critical knowledge and skills needed to work and manage a restaurant kitchen.
-Other than advanced culinary skills, you will also learn how to plan menus, budgets and plan marketing and business strategies.
+Other than advanced culinary skills (ahem .. not just limited to cooking with air fryers), you will also learn how to plan menus, budgets and plan marketing and business strategies.